What Happens When You Mix Lunesta and Alcohol?

 Getting the Treatment You Need at Recovery Unplugged

-Overdosing on Lunesta and alcohol has become too common of an occurrence.
+Overdosing on Lunesta and alcohol, while a serious concern, is not necessarily a common occurrence but represents a significant health risk that requires attention and awareness.
 At Recovery Unplugged, we help those struggling with prescription drug addiction and sleeping pill addictions overcome their demons.

 Nobody wants to fall asleep and stay asleep forever.
 Our goal is to keep you from becoming another statistic.
 Every time you drink alcohol and take sleeping pills, you gamble with life and death.
 Addiction and overdose are sensitive issues that need to be faced with the help of professionals who care.

-At Recovery Unplugged, we use music to help our clients get to the root causes of their addictions.
+Recovery Unplugged offers a unique approach to addiction treatment by incorporating music into their therapy programs, aiming to assist clients in addressing the underlying causes of their addictions.
 If you’ve overdosed on Lunesta and alcohol in the past or are struggling with addiction, we’re here to give you the support you need.
 Reach out to us today to begin your journey towards a life in recovery.